Three Ways To Colour Block This Winter

 Three ways to break up an outfit (and keep cosy at the same time).

-Because of the rapidly changing weather, we’ve been banging on about coats and fleeces in our What’s New roundups a lot recently.
+Because of the rapidly changing weather, we’ve been banging on about and in our roundups a lot recently.
 Coats and fleeces.
 Not the most inspiring thing, we agree.
 Essential, yes.
 And very stylish they can be, too.
 But, well, hardly anything to get that excited about.
 So, this week, to provide a bit of light in all the practical gloom, we can report that we have some pieces new on site which are a wee bit more fun.
 Pieces which we can group under the trend of “colour blocking”.
-Although not a specific, certified MR PORTER trend this season (“pop colour” is perhaps the closest in our lineup), it’s often a theme of men’s clothing, and always an easy way to brighten up your wardrobe and, hopefully, your mood.
+Although not a specific, certified MR PORTER this season (“” is perhaps the closest in our lineup), it’s often a theme of men’s clothing, and always an easy way to brighten up your wardrobe and, hopefully, your mood.
 Here, then, are three different ways to colour block (that’s a verb, right?) this winter.

 THE BOMBER